-The 5th MENA Spectrum Management Conference will take place in Dubai, UAE 12 – 13Feburary 2020.
+Organised by Forum Global, the 5th MENA Spectrum Management Conference will take place in Abu Dhabi, UAE on 12 – 13 February 2020.

 The Conference will provide a meeting point for spectrum stakeholders to come together and discuss topical issues relating to the management and coordination of spectrum policy across the region.

 This event is free to attend for all delegates and registration is now open!

 The conference is part of The Global Spectrum Series.
 The world’s largest collection of regional spectrum policy conferences.